unicframework/docs/How-to-Deploy.md

 └── index.php
 ```

-  Now your Unic web application is ready to go.
+  Now your unic web application is ready to go.